endlessm/eos-knowledge-lib/README.md

 - `data/`
   - `css/` - themes and parts of themes for UI modules
   - `images/` - miscellaneous UI assets
-  - `moltres/` - sample assets for the Moltres app runner tool
   - `preset/` - pre-built YAML UI description files
   - `templates/` - code for rendering HTML content; more or less deprecated
   - `widgets/` - GtkBuilder XML files for UI modules in `js/app/modules/`